DTUWindEducation/final-project-bug_hunters/README.md

 ## Overview

 This project centres on building a Python package that can be used to take provided ERA5 reanalysis data and processes it into practical wind‑resource insights for a chosen site.
-Using several years of hourly wind speed data collected at 10 m and 100 m heights as well as referance wind turbine data, the package can be used to process the data, producing the following results:
+Using several years of hourly wind speed data collected at 10 m and 100 m heights as well as reference wind turbine data, the package can be used to process the data, producing the following results:

-        - Load and parse the data from an .nc file
+        - Load and parse the hourly wind speed data from an .nc file.
+        - Load and parse the reference wind turbine power data from a .csv file.
         - Generate wind speed and wind direction time series at 10 m and 100 m height at each of the four provided locations as well as for a chosen location within the specified grid.
         - Compute a wind speed time series for a selected height for each of the gour provided locations.
         - Fit a Weibull distribution for wind speed for a chosen location within the specified grid and at a selected height.